Thomas Hovenden

-Thomas Hovenden (December 28, 1840 – August 14, 1895), was an Irish artist and teacher who spent much of his life in the United States.
-He painted realistic quiet family scenes, narrative subjects and often depicted African Americans.
+Thomas Hovenden (December 28, 1840 – August 14, 1895) was an Irish artist and teacher who spent much of his life in the United States.
+He painted realistic quiet family scenes and narrative subjects and often depicted African Americans.

 Biography

-Hovenden was born in Dunmanway, Co.
-Cork, Ireland.
+Hovenden was born in Dunmanway, County Cork, Ireland.
 His parents died at the time of the Great Famine and he was placed in an orphanage at the age of six.
 Apprenticed to a carver and gilder, he studied at the Cork School of Design.